This article describes steps to turn on or off the Snipping Tool opening screenshots in multiple windows Windows 11.

 Under Best match, select the Snipping Tool app to launch.

-Once the app opens, click on the three horizontal dots (ellipses) on the menu and select Settings.
+Once the app opens, click on the menu’s three horizontal dots (ellipses) and select Settings.

-On the Settings page, find the Multiple windows option, then toggle the switch button to On to enable the feature.
+Find the Multiple windows option on the Settings page, then toggle the switch button to On to enable the feature.

-To disable it, simply toggle the switch button to the Off position.
+To disable it, toggle the switch button to the Off position.

 Exit and your changes should be applied immediately.